huntercroxall/huntercroxall.github.io/_posts/2023-10-12-first-post.md

 image: "/assets/images/denis-degioanni-9wH624ALFQA-unsplash.jpeg"
 ---

-As a data science major, I have spent most of my college years becoming proficient in Python and R. The great programming languages have given me necessary experience for my future career.
+As a data science major, I have spent most of my college years becoming proficient in Python and R. These great programming languages have given me necessary experience for my future career.
 However, these are not the only programming languages loved by data scientists.
 Here is a short list of the 5 programming languages I believe to be the most popular.

 ## 1. Python

-* Python uses a clear syntax via whitespace that enables beginner to to quickly pick up  the skills necessary to proficiently read and write it.
+* Python uses a clear syntax via whitespace that enables beginners to quickly pick up the skills necessary to proficiently read and write in it.

 * An extensive and well-developed library of modules and packages reduces the need to write code from scratch